Madison-SDC/ultimate-tic-tac-toe/README.txt

 		Added Artificial Intelligence player!
 			Its working name is "Hug" (as its symbol is an 'O') It moves randomly as of right now
-			Hug waits a certain amount of time to preview his move Hug waits a bit more to confirm his move.
+			Hug waits a certain amount of time to preview its move Hug waits a bit more to confirm its move.
 		Added Menu
 			Access One Player or Two Player game modes from the new simple menu Access the Menu from the Game using the new "Menu" button